-In a survey, 98% of residents in Ringmore Parish felt that the peace and rural tranquillity of the Parish, along with its proximity to the sea are its greatest assets.
+In a questionnaire survey, 98% of residents in Ringmore Parish felt that the peace and rural tranquillity of the Parish, along with its proximity to the sea, are its greatest assets.
 94% also expressed a strong wish to see the features of the AONB being maintained.
-The Plymouth and South West Devon Local Plan supports these sentiments, (Policies SPT11, DEV 24, DEV 26, DEV 27, and DEV 31).
-In the same questionnaire study, 84% of respondents favoured restrictions on building of second homes.
+The Plymouth and South West Devon Local Plan aligns with these sentiments, (Policies JLP SPT11, DEV 24, DEV 26, DEV 27, and DEV 31).
+In the same study, 84% of residents favoured restrictions on building of second homes.